zenorocha/liferay-learn/docs/dxp/7.2.x/en/site-building/01-building-sites/03-merging-site-template-changes.md

 1. Note the indicated merge fail and fix your merge conflicts.

-2. After you've squared away your conflict, open the Product Menu and go to *Configuration* &rarr; *Site Settings* under the Site Menu.
+2. After you've squared away your conflict, open the Product Menu and go to *Configuration* &rarr; *Site Settings* under the site's menu.

-3. Click the *Reset and Propagate* button to reset the merge fail count and attempts to propagate your Site changes again.
+3. Click the *Reset and Propagate* button to reset the merge fail count and attempts to propagate your site's changes again.

 >**Note:** This helpful process can also be done with page template merges, which follows similar steps.